Now before everyone gets upset, allow me to explain.

 But here’s the truth: this so-called “unsexy” sector represents one of the most powerful economic forces in the country.
 Older Canadians control more than half of the nation’s disposable income.
 They’re buying homes, funding family inheritances, supporting adult children, and driving demand for housing, healthcare, and services.
 Yet they’re continually underserved and underrepresented.

-And while we scroll past ads for anti-aging creams and fitness apps, we ignore the real conversation — how we’re going to live, care, and plan as we age.
+And while we scroll past ads for anti-aging creams and fitness apps, we ignore the real conversation - how we’re going to live, care, and plan as we age.
 The discomfort runs deep.
-Talking about aging makes people confront their own future, so they delay the planning, the conversations, and the decisions — until a crisis forces them to act.
+Talking about aging makes people confront their own future, so they delay the planning, the conversations, and the decisions - until a crisis forces them to act.
+Acting on the basis of Circumstances rather than Choice.

 That’s the gap we need to close.
 Because aging isn’t a niche issue.
 It’s not someone else’s problem.
 It’s everyone’s future.
+Your future!

 Governments should be investing in solutions that support independence, dignity, and connectedness.
 Businesses should see aging not as a drain, but as a demographic that’s redefining what retirement, community, and purpose look like.
 And technology should be catching up to human reality - not leaving it behind.